 - The people did not alter their diet or exercise program (except for drinking Shakeology in place of food at breakfast and lunch).

-1. Statistically significant reductions in desire to eat lunch, were noted after drinking Shakeology for breakfast.
+1. Statistically significant reductions in the desire to eat lunch were noted after drinking Shakeology for breakfast.

 Since hunger, after lunch, was not mentioned in the video, I take this to mean that drinking Shakeology at lunch time had statistical significant effect on the desire to eat at dinner.